AI Security Risks and Safe AI Usage

 ⛔ Important

-If you receive an unexpected phone call — even appearing to be from someone you know — requesting urgent financial action or sensitive information, hang up and call back on a number you already have for that person.
-No legitimate request will be blocked by this step.
+If you receive an unexpected phone call requesting urgent financial action or sensitive information, even one that appears to be from someone you know, hang up and call back on a number you already have for that person.
+A caller with a real request will wait.

 Staying Safe With AI